Measles

 - A negative culture or negative PCR does not always rule out measles because both methods are affected by the timing of specimen collection and the quality and handling of the clinical specimens.

-- Please review the Measles Testing and Specimen Collection Guidance for testing at the CDPHE lab.
+- Please visit How to test for measles at CDPHE for testing at the CDPHE lab.

 Serology (IgM and IgG)